xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </div>
 </pre>

-**PEs Loopback 0 on domain boundary is part of both IGP processes together with same “prefix-sid absolute” value**
+ABR Loopback 0 on domain boundary is part of both IGP processes together with same “prefix-sid absolute” value {: .notice--success}

 The prefix SID can be configured as either _absolute_ or _index_.
 The _index_ configuration is required for interop with nodes using a different SRGB.
 {: .notice--success}

+**IS-IS Loopback and node SID configuration**
 <div class="highlighter-rouge">
 <pre class="highlight">
  interface Loopback0